albertomontesg/davis-interactive/docs/pages/user_guide/usage.md

 with DavisInteractiveSession(host='localhost', davis_root='path/to/davis') as sess:
 ```

-This instructs the server where to perform the evaluation (`localhost` or (soon) `remote`), as well as the path of the DAVIS dataset files.
+This instructs the server where to perform the evaluation (`localhost` or remote), as well as the path of the DAVIS dataset files.
-In case of development and local testing  (`host='localhost'` - the only option available for now),
+In case of development and local testing  (`host='localhost'`),
-parameters such as the maximum number of interactions per object, the maximum interaction time per object, as well as the dataset split used, can be tuned.
+parameters such as the maximum number of interactions per sample, the maximum interaction time per object, as well as the dataset split used, can be tuned.

+In case of evaluation for the Challenge and remote testing (`host='https://server.davischallenge.org'`) and the `user_key` parameter should be specified to the given user key.
+For more information about the user key and how to register to the Challenge, please check [Challenge Section](/challenge/#remote).
+In this case, the maximum number of interactions and the maximum interaction time will be set by the remote server so any value given to the `DavisInteractiveSession` class will be ignored.

 For more information about the class and its possible values please check [DavisInteractiveSession](/docs/session).